Enhanced weathering: Natural mineral weathering and ocean acidification

 The carbonate minerals then eventually sink from the ocean surface to the ocean floor.
 Most of the carbonate is redissolved in the deep ocean as it sinks.

 Over geological time periods these processes are thought to stabilize the Earth's climate.
 The ratio of carbon dioxide in the atmosphere as a gas (CO2) to the quantity of carbon dioxide converted into carbonate is regulated by a chemical equilibrium: in case of a change of this equilibrium state, it takes theoretically (if no other alteration is happening during this time) thousands of years to establish a new equilibrium state.

 For silicate weathering, the theoretical net effect of dissolution and precipitation is 1 mol of CO_{2} sequestered for every mol of Ca2+ or Mg2+ weathered out of the mineral.
 Given that some of the dissolved cations react with existing alkalinity in the solution to form CO32− ions, the ratio is not exactly 1:1 in natural systems but is a function of temperature and CO_{2} partial pressure.
 The net CO_{2} sequestration of carbonate weathering reaction and carbonate precipitation reaction is zero.

 Weathering and biological carbonate precipitation are thought to be only loosely coupled on short time periods (<1000 years).
 Therefore, an increase in both carbonate and silicate weathering with respect to carbonate precipitation will result in a buildup of alkalinity in the ocean.

 Terrestrial enhanced weathering

 Enhanced weathering was initially used to refer specifically to the spreading of crushed silicate minerals on the land surface.
-Biological activity in soils has been shown to promote the dissolution of silicate minerals, but there is still uncertainty surrounding how quickly this may happen.
+Next to geochemical constraints, I.e., reactive surface area of the rock feedstock, and solution pH and pH buffer capacity of the receiving soil, the biological activity in soils has been shown to promote the dissolution of silicate minerals, but there is still uncertainty surrounding how quickly this may happen.
 Because weathering rate is a function of saturation of the dissolving mineral in solution (decreasing to zero in fully saturated solutions), some have suggested that lack of rainfall may limit terrestrial enhanced weathering, although others suggest that secondary mineral formation or biological uptake may suppress saturation and promote weathering.

 The amount of energy that is required for comminution depends on the rate at which the minerals dissolve (less comminution is required for rapid mineral dissolution).
 A 2012 study suggested a large range in potential cost of enhanced weathering largely due to the uncertainty surrounding mineral dissolution rates.